Liam Hallam is a sports science graduate. He is also a keen cyclist as well as being a lover of the Derbyshire Dales and

 A map of the trails around Clumber Park.
 Follow the markers for a guided tour of this majestic estate and it's huge grounds set amongst leafy Sherwood Forest

 Best Family Friendly Mountain Biking Trail in Sherwood Forest- Clumber Park

 Head to Clumber for family cycling fun.
 With over 20 miles of relatively easy. non technical trails to navigate the cycling routes around Clumber Park are a great way to explore this National Trust's 3,800 hectare estate.
 National Cycle Route 6 also cuts through the estate coming up from Nottingham so there's no excuse not to venture this far North in the county as there's a majority off-road route up to here from Nottingham.

-There are a selection of different cafe's on the site including the Broomwagon Velo Cafe by the Great Lake serving up great coffee and cake to cyclists and walkers. at point 8 on the waymarked routes through the forest.
+There is a selection of different cafe's on the site including the Broomwagon Velo Cafe by the Great Lake serving up great coffee and cake to cyclists and walkers. at point 8 on the waymarked routes through the forest.

-Whether you wish to attempt the 5 mile long Lakeside Loop or combine a visit to Clumber with many of the local woodlands- It's a great part of Sherwood Forest to visit.
+Whether you wish to attempt the 5 miles long Lakeside Loop or combine a visit to Clumber with many of the local woodlands- It's a great part of Sherwood Forest to visit.